 Orcs are corrupted elves.
 Now that Morgoth and Sauron no longer have free reign, orcs are in various degrees of recovery and are responsible for most grotesque fay sightings.

 Dwarves are pre-Adamite fays uplifed by Aulë, initially without divine sanction.
 Dwarves have by now radiated into a number of races.
 They are responsible for the more mundane fay sightings.

 Those who sail from the Grey Havens, that is the Eldar and a few others, leave "the circles of the world" behind and Tolkien specifically describes their ships rising above the sea, into the sky.
 Going where?
 They have gone to a planet in the Perelandra system, though not to Perelandra itself.
 We may as well call this planet "Eldamar."
 The ships that sail to Eldamar leave our solar system through a gateway at a point near Venus, which explains the elvish reverence for that planet.

-The Valar are the "ambassadors" of the Oyeresu, described by Ransom in the Space Trilogy.
+The Valar are the "ambassadors" of the Oyeresu, their deputies, described by Ransom in the Space Trilogy.
 They are therefore a class of eldila.
 So are their servants, the Maiar.
 The Valar also have djinn and, of course, elves in their retinues, though they do not govern all of either race.

 Melkor, the evil Vala also called Morgoth, is the same as the Bent One of Lewis's Space Trilogy.

 Dragons are the remnant of the Serpent Folk, sapient archosaurs who lived and went to glory or something around the end of the Mesozoic; a few came back.
 They are now divided into three main clans: the Lung in eastern Asia, the Nagas in southern Asia, and the Dragons in Europe and western Asia.